graik/biskitbase/README.md

 The project contains an empty folder `downloads`.
 The docker script will look in this folder for certain third-party installation files that cannot be freely downloaded.
 See `downloads/README.md` for details.

+Note: this container is optimized for running the Python 3.x version of Biskit (branch `biskit3` in the github project).

 To build run:

 ```